 When the opioid is first prescribed, clinicians should provide relevant information to patients.
-Clinicians should explain the measures that will be taken to ensure safe use of ongoing prescribing and use and the consequences of a history or an evaluation (eg, urine drug screening, prescription drug monitoring) that suggests aberrant use, misuse, abuse, or diversion (ie, opioid tapering).
+Clinicians also ask patients to sign a contract that specifies the measures that will be taken to ensure safe use of ongoing prescribing and use and the consequences of a history or an evaluation (eg, urine drug screening, prescription drug monitoring) that suggests aberrant use, misuse, abuse, or diversion (ie, opioid tapering).
+Clinicians should go over the contract with patients to make sure they understand what is required.
+Signing and thus agreeing to the contract is required before patients can take opioids.
 Patients should also be told that nonopioid pain management strategies will be continued and that they may be referred to a substance use specialist.

 If patients develop opioid use disorder, prescribing physicians are responsible for offering and arranging evidence-based treatment (usually drug-assisted treatment with buprenorphine or methadone plus cognitive-behavioral therapies).

 To avoid misuse of their drug by others, patients should keep opioids in a safe place and dispose of any unused drugs by returning them to the pharmacy.

 All patients should be counseled regarding the risks of combining opioids with alcohol and anxiolytics and self-adjustment of dosing.

 Opioid antagonists are opioid-like substances that bind to opioid receptors but produce little or no agonist activity.
 They are used mainly to reverse symptoms of opioid overdose, particularly respiratory depression.